Mutagen-Modding/Mutagen/docs/environment/Environment-Construction.md

 - Adding masters to the outgoing mod from mods after itself in the load order (not allowed)

 #### Link Cache
-The Link Cache made by the environment with an output mod will include the Load Order mods PLUS the outgoing mod.
+The Link Cache made by the environment with an output mod will include the Load Order mods PLUS the outgoing mod(s) at the end.
 Lookups against the Link Cache WILL resolve objects from your outgoing mod appropriately.
 Outgoing mods are registered in the Link Cache in a non-caching fashion, so edits to your outgoing mod will reflect in subsequent lookups appropriately.

 #### Further Customization
 If you want to break away from the default behaviors described above, you can always make your own Load Order and Link Cache objects that contain different content the way you want them.